thuzarwin/open-data-sprints/docs/project-training.rst

    	- User Interviews - Interview Open data city employees and Data Liaisons
    	- User Testing - Team members take a Socrata course and share experiences
    	- Diary Study - record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
 Also document user experiences while using product.
-   	- Questionnaire - Surveying target users to learn more about thier needs, wants and desires.
+   	- Online Questionnaire - Surveying target users to learn more about thier needs, wants and desires.
-   	- Online Survey - Survey users to determine Socrata courses they wish to participate in.
+   	- Online Custom Course Survey - Survey users to determine Socrata courses they wish to participate in.

 Success criteria